 - High fuel consumption.

 The recommendations for spark plug replacement intervals tend to be, overly optimistic.
 If you’ve already got 80,000 miles on a set of 100,000-mile plugs, they’re 80 percent worn.
 They are already taking a toll on engine performance and gas mileage.
 Worse yet, after that many miles, spark plugs have a tendency to, seize in the cylinder head.

 Removing a seized plug can be a costly job.
 Especially if the threads in the cylinder head are damaged in the process.
 When you consider the gas mileage loss and the possibility of seized plugs, early replacement makes sense.

-In general, it’s best to install new spark plugs as part of preventative maintenance based on manufacturer’s specifications.
-This can help save you from costly repairs; as driving with misfiring spark plugs could put undue stress on your car’s catalytic converter.
+In general, it’s best to install new spark plugs, as part of preventative maintenance; based on manufacturer’s specifications.
+This can help save you from costly repairs; as driving with misfiring plugs, could put undue stress on your vehicle’s catalytic converter.